stoeps13/connections-doc/source/connectors/icec/cec-anonymous-access.md

 It is not possible to like or comment on blog posts or wiki entries.

+!!! note
-**Note:** Anonymous access is not developed as an internet solution.
+    Anonymous access is not developed as an internet solution.
 Please use it only for your intranet solution.

 **Parent topic:**[Page Management](../../connectors/icec/cec-page_management.md)